 If you run from a small-scale, short and sharp fight that is over before it inflicts much in the way of substantial damage and destruction, you might be leaving behind a good shelter, and all of your supplies in the bargain.

 As always, the context will likely determine or at least seriously inform your choice.
-If your area is suddenly swarming with troops, shelled or bombed without warning or otherwise coming under sudden and devastating attack all, you will probably be able to manage is huddling in place wherever you are and praying for it to end before death takes you.
+If your area is suddenly swarming with troops, shelled or detonated without warning, or otherwise coming under sudden and devastating attack all, you will probably be able to manage is huddling in place wherever you are and praying for it to end before death takes you.

 Another scenario might see you warned of an impending attack or occupation, affording you precious time to get your affairs in order and get on the road before you are overtaken.